databrickslabs/mosaic/docs/source/usage/automatic-sql-registration.rst

 To install Mosaic on your Databricks cluster, take the following steps:

 #.
 Upload Mosaic jar to a dedicated dbfs location.
 E.g. dbfs:/FileStore/mosaic/jars/.
 #.
-Create an init script that fetches mosaic jar and copies it to databricks/jars.
+Create an init script that fetches the mosaic jar and copies it to databricks/jars.

     .. code-block:: bash